KelvinHere/Milestone-FrontEnd/README.md

 and links to all other pages on the site.

 ##### Food Menu Page
-* Shows off the restaurants dishess.
+* Shows off the restaurants dishes.
 * Menu items are clickable, opening up a larger image in a bootstrap modal, this gives more information on nutrition and allergens.
-* From the menu item model there will be a QR order button that will expose a QR code to self service order in the restraunt.
+* From the menu item model there will be a QR order button that will expose a QR code to self service order in the restaurant.

 ##### Events page
 * A page to show current events and enter a weekly delivery draw.
 This page's goal is to give the customers a reason to regularly access the website.